 No trip to Venice is complete without a ride on the iconic Gondola boats that flock the city.
 A Gondola tour is a great way to explore Venice on water with strategic stops at places where you can admire the beautiful architecture.
 There are many options you can opt for, including a guided tour or a tour where a local musician serenades you during the cruise!

-Throughout the day.
-Timings differ based on chosen tour
+Throughout the day, timings differ based on the chosen tour.

 30100 Venice, Metropolitan City of Venice,

 A theatre so beautiful and majestic that there are tours centered on it, the Teatro La Fenice is a must-visit when in Venice.
 The theatre, also called the Phoenix, is one of Venice's most famous opera houses and hosts some of the most famous opera singers in the world.
 Explore the theatre at your own pace with guided audio commentary and learn more about the building's creation and architecture.

 Getting There ›

 Rialto Market Food Tour

 One of the oldest, still functional fresh produce markets in Venice, Rialto is a must-visit for tourists.
 The market has been functioning the same way as it did years back and offers visitors a peak into simpler, uncomplicated times.
 Your tour will include an insightful walk around the market with a local food expert while you sample local delicacies.
 A Gondola ride is also a part of the experience!

 Monday to Saturday: 7:30 AM - 12 PM